By John Pearson

 Between the large surveys, you’ll still want to keep a keen eye on your customer satisfaction.
 Smaller one question surveys can help you recognize issues customers are having before the next large survey.

 It sometimes makes sense to entice customers to take your survey.
 These incentives could be a discount, a giveaway or account credit.
-A valid fear is that a “freebie” may detract from the quality of responses, but a few studies such as a Stanford study found here show that this isn’t likely to be the case.
+A valid fear is that a “freebie” may detract from the quality of responses, but a few studies show that this isn’t likely to be the case.
 In fact, they found just how important these incentives can be.

 Perhaps the most important decision in the process of creating valuable surveys is choosing a survey company.
 These companies take the stress of running, analyzing and updating these surveys and leave you with a list of comprehensive results.